 Likewise, I couldn’t find Diaochan, Dian Wei, and Gan Ning anywhere even though it’s past their appearance dates.
 I didn’t stick around to see if Pang Tong, Zhuge Liang, or Sima Yi would join several years later.

-It’s possible that some events broke because of certain decisions I made.
-But, it was surprising to see that nothing else of import happened.
+It was surprising to see that nothing else of import happened.
 It might also be due to incidents that were outside of my control such as Tao Qian’s death, Cao Cao not inheriting his father’s lands, or Lu Bu randomly dropping by instead of staying with Dong Zhuo.

 Since you already started Mandate of Heaven‘s campaign as the Han Emperor and your faction still rules the land, there’s no “race” for the Three Kingdoms.
 Or, rather, you’re no longer leading that race since you won it (you don’t even use the prestige mechanic).
 In short, Mandate of Heaven‘s campaign will be very dreary and tiresome once you’re done with the main conflict.
+You’re waiting for several turns to “collect points” and grab lands.

 Oh, well, at least you have Liu Bian as a full-fledged Han Emperor who can join battles.
 Here he is with his stepdad-uncle He Jin: